piplin-es/llm-parser-filter/README.md

 # LLM Parser Filter

-A Python library that provides simple REPL-friendly LLM parser and filter functions using LangChain.
-It supports both OpenAI and Anthropic models with built-in token usage tracking and rate limiting.
+A Python library that extracts structured fields from unstructured data using LLMs.
+Whether you're working with HTML, PDFs, or plain text, it provides specialized parsers to efficiently convert your unstructured content into structured fields.
+Built on LangChain, it supports both OpenAI and Anthropic models with built-in token usage tracking and rate limiting.

 ## Features

+- **Specialized Format Parsers**: Extract structured fields from HTML and PDF content
-- **Structured Data Parsing**: Extract structured data from text using LLMs
+- **Structured Data Parsing**: Convert any unstructured text into structured fields
-- **Text Filtering**: Filter text based on custom criteria
+- **Text Filtering**: Filter and classify text based on custom criteria
 - **Token Usage Tracking**: Built-in logging of token consumption
 - **Rate Limiting**: Prevent API quota issues with configurable rate limits
 - **Multiple LLM Providers**: Support for OpenAI and Anthropic